+Status of Women in Grenada

 Gender Related Development Index (GDI) Rank:

 Not Ranked

 Gender Empowerment Measure (GEM) Rank:

 Not Ranked

+Female Population:

+43,000

 Female Life Expectancy at birth:

-See "People" section of this Country Review
+67 years

 Total Fertility Rate:

+2.34

-Maternal Mortality Ratio (2000):
+Maternal Mortality Ratio:

+N/A

 Total Number of Women Living with HIV/AIDS:

+N/A

 Ever Married Women, Ages 15-19 (%):

+N/A

 Mean Age at Time of Marriage:

+N/A

-Contraceptive Use Among Married Women, Any Method (%):
+Contracentive Use Among Married Women, Any Method (%):

+N/A

 Female Adult Literacy Rate:

+96 %

 Combined Female Gross enrollment ratio for Primary, Secondary and Tertiary schools:

-Note-90% of girls are enrolled in primary education
+96%

 Female-Headed Households (%):

+N/A

 Economically Active Females (%):

+N/A

 Female Contributing Family Workers (%):

+N/A

 Female Estimated Earned Income:

+N/A

 Seats in Parliament held by women (%):

-Lower or Single House: 28%
+Lower or Single House: 26.7%

-Upper House or Senate: 27%
+Upper House or Senate: 38.5%

 Year Women Received the Right to Vote:

+1951

 Year Women Received the Right to Stand for Election:

+1951

-\The Gender Development Index (GDI) is a composite index which measures the average achievement in a country.
+The Gender Development Index (GDI) is a composite index which measures the average

+achievement in a country.
 While very similar to the Human Development Index in its use of the same variables, the GDI adjusts the average achievement of each country in terms of life expectancy, enrollment in schools, income, and literacy in accordance to the disparities between males and females.